Introduction

 3) Terms and conditions of the Ethics Committee

-3.1 Generally ethics committee meets once a year.
+3.1 Generally, the ethics committee meets once a year.
 However, meetings will be scheduled as and when the research proposals are received.

-3.2 Once a study proposal is submitted, considering the report of the Research Committee as well as the ethical and legal aspects of the study, the Ethics Committee decides whether approval should be given or not.
+3.2 Once a study proposal is submitted, considering the Research Committee’s report and the study’s ethical and legal aspects, the Ethics Committee decides whether approval should be given.

 3.3 The approved proposals will carry a validity time of 2 years.